 Insofar as the Federal Court of Justice bases its assessment of heavy rainfall and flooding hazards and their prevention or precautionary measures on a 100-year event (see BGH, judgment of June 5, 2008 - III ZR 137/07, para.
-10; BGH, judgment of April 22, 2004 - III ZR 108/03, para.
+10; BGH, judgment of April 22, 2004 - III

+ZR 108/03, para.
 11), this cannot be applied to the present case.
 The relevant decisions dealt with a flood protection-related liability of the public authorities; in the present case, on the other hand, liability between two private legal entities is at issue.
-While the flood protection-related official duties are abstractly aimed at averting danger and can only be asserted by individual rights holders by way of third-party protection, Section 1004 (1) BGB is concerned from the outset with the claim for defense against existing or (re-)impending concrete impairments, i.e. acute existing or expected encroachments by third parties on the legal or actual power of an owner.
+While the flood protection-related official duties are abstractly aimed at averting danger and can only be asserted by individual rights holders by way of third-party protection, § 1004 (1) BGB is concerned from the outset with the claim for defense against existing or (re-)impending concrete impairments, i.e. acute existing or expected encroachments by third parties on the legal or actual power of an owner.
 This must be taken into account in that significantly higher requirements must be placed on the determination of a (concretely imminent) impairment than on the assumption of an abstract official duty to avert danger on the part of a municipality or authority.
-This applies all the more as, in addition to the wording of Section 1004 (1) sentence 2 BGB, according to the prevailing opinion and case law, an impairment that is imminent for the first time is also sufficient to justify a claim for injunctive relief.
+This applies all the more as, in addition to the wording of § 1004 (1) sentence 2 BGB, according to the prevailing opinion and case law, an impairment that is imminent for the first time is also sufficient to justify a claim for injunctive relief.
 This is also the issue here.
-Therefore, strict requirements must be placed on the risk of first occurrence in order not to allow the claim for injunctive relief to get too out of hand beyond the (too narrow) wording of Section 1004 (1) sentence 2 BGB (see also BeckOGK/Spohnheimer, loc. cit, § 1004, para.
+Therefore, strict requirements must be placed on the risk of first occurrence in order not to allow the claim for injunctive relief to get too out of hand beyond the (too narrow) wording of § 1004 (1) sentence 2 BGB (see also BeckOGK/Spohnheimer, loc. cit, § 1004, para.
 271).

 Insofar as the plaintiff believes that public law, in the form of § 76 Para.
-2 WHG, provides an indication of when intervention is required, the Senate does not agree. § Section 76 para.
-2 no. 1 WHG stipulates that the areas in which a flood event is statistically to be expected once every 100 years are to be designated as floodplains by the state government.
+2 WHG, provides an indication of when intervention is required, the Senate does not agree. § 76 (2) no. 1 WHG stipulates that the areas in which a flood event is statistically to be expected once every 100 years are to be designated as floodplains by the state government.
 According to the legal definition in § 76 Para.
-1 flood relief or retention.
+1 S. 1 WHG, floodplains are areas between surface waters and dykes or high banks and other areas that are flooded or crossed by floodwaters of a surface water body or that are used for flood relief or retention.
 Areas in which a flood event is statistically expected to occur once every hundred years are therefore to be designated as floodplains by virtue of federal law (Czychowski/Reinhardt, 13th ed.
-2023, WHG, Section 76 marginal no. 22).
+2023, WHG, § 76 marginal no. 22).
 The Water Resources Act thus uses a blanket standard without any consideration of individual cases; it does not depend on any existing or seriously impending impairment of individual interests.
-It is not possible to apply the requirements set out in Section 76 (2) WHG for the designation of a floodplain - a return period of 100 years for a flood - to the injunctive relief under Section 1004 (1) sentence 2 BGB due to these different standards.
+It is not possible to apply the requirements set out in § 76 (2) WHG for the designation of a floodplain - a return period of 100 years for a flood - to the injunctive relief under § 1004 (1) sentence 2 BGB due to these different standards.